 (2) Describe in writing the process of manually examining ballot cards and the selection of the ballots to be used in the audit.

-(3) Provide observers with an oral and/or written explanation of the RLA process, a written code of conduct for observation, and any documentation they will need for informed and effective observation.
+(3) Provide observers with an oral and/or written explanation of the RLA process, a written code of conduct for observation, and any documentation they will need for informed and effective observation and verification.

 (A) The code of conduct for observation shall be determined by the elections official.
 The code of conduct for observation shall explain the rights and responsibilities of observers.